The social insurance fund for the self-employed has been abolished, so what are the consequences for small business owners in France?

 In practice, it will not be until the middle of February when the transfer from the organismes conventionnés for health reimbursements will be completed.
 The transfer from RAM is planned for 20th January with others occurring during February.

-Those concerned will have received, or will be receiving, a letter advising them of the new arrangements, and of the need to update (mettre a jour) their carte vitale in a chemist or with their doctor.
-Their social security number will remain the same.
+Those concerned will have received, or will be receiving, a letter advising them of the new arrangements, and of the need to update (mettre a jour) their carte vitale in a chemist or with their doctor and to send details of their bank account (using a 'RIB') to enable health reimbursements to be made if the information is not currently registered with RSI.
+Their social security number will remain the same, but they will need to request a new Carte Européenne d'Assurance Maladie.

 In addition, many professions libérales remain in their own main pension insurance fund, run through the umbrella Caisse nationale d’assurance vieillesse des professions libérales (CNAVPL), and their complementary pensions schemes will also remain outside of the new structure.
 These funds will also continue to manage invalidity and death benefits.